jdwrhodes/Music_Recommendation_Website/technology.md

 Our database will be stored and managed in SQL using Postgres.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+Using the SciKitLearn Python library we will develop, test, and train our model.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use Flask to deploy our model through an interactive dashboard designed using Javascript D3 for a combination of HTML, Canvas, and SVG.
+Heroku will be used for hosting.